Laishuxin/learning-comprehension/docs/cate/english/2_1-reading-economist-1.md

 Partly thanks to Churchill and the post-war Anglo-American ascendancy, English is these days prized, not despised.
 Over a billion people speak it as either their first or second language; more still as a third or fourth language.
 English perfectly exemplifies the "network effect": the more people use it, the more useful is it.
 English is the language of international business, law, science, medicine, entertainment and--since the second world war, to the fury of the French--diplomacy.

 Anybody who wants to make their way in the world must speak it.

 All of which has, of course, been of great benefit to this newspaper, which has floated on a rising linguistic tide.

 It is not surprising that there is **surge** in English-medium education all over the world.

 In some regions -- such as East Asia and Latin American, the growth is principally among the rich.
 In others--Africa and South Asia, where former colonies never quite escaped the language's grip--it is happening at all income levels.

-Parents' desire for their children to master English is spurring the the growth of private schooling; parents in the **slums** of Delhi and Lagos buy English-medium education **in the hope that** their children would gain a university degree, obtain good jobs and even join a glittering world of global professionals.
+Parents' desire for their children to master English is spurring the growth of private schooling; parents in the **slums** of Delhi and Lagos buy English-medium education **in the hope that** their children would gain a university degree, obtain good jobs and even join a glittering world of global professionals.

-Where private sector leads, governments are following.
+Where the private sector leads, governments are following.

-Some countries have long chosen to teach in English as a political expedient, because a local language would prove contentious.
+Some countries have long chosen to teach in English as a political expedient, because a local language would prove contentious.;;;;/

-But even where public schools teach children in their mother tongue, education authorities are switching to English medium, in part ot stem the outflow into the private sector.
+But even where public schools teach children in their mother tongue, education authorities are switching to English medium, in part to stem the outflow into the private sector.

 That has happened in Punjab and Khyber Pakhtunkhwa in Pakistan; many Indian states have started large or small English-medium experiments.

-In Africa most children are supported to be taught in a local language in the first few years, but often, **through** parental pressure or a lack of textbooks, it does not happen.
+In Africa, most children are supported to be taught in a local language in the first few years, but often, **through** parental pressure or a lack of textbooks, it does not happen.

 Teaching children in English is fine if that is what they say at home or their parents are influent in it.

-But this **is not the case** in most public and low-costs private schools.
+But this **is not the case** in most public and low-cost private schools.

 Children are taught in a language they don't understand by teachers whose English is poor.